MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 Accept wildcard characters: False
 ```

-### -TimeoutRedirectVoicemailAudioFilePrompt
+### -TimeoutRedirectPhoneNumberAudioFilePrompt
-The TimeoutRedirectVoiceMailAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being redirected to a person's voicemail due to timeout.
+The TimeoutRedirectPhoneNumberAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being redirected to an external PSTN phone number due to timeout.

 ```yaml
 Type: Guid